shockline/CDReader/README.md

 - [ ] Really need a cool word which starts with 'D' for 'CDReader', seriously.

 ### UpdateLog
+[2016/04/25] ver 1.0.1
++ Merge and Classify Modules
++ Theano System checking and debuging
++ Trying to update develop timeline.

 [2016/04/15] ver 1.0.0
 + Upload Prototype.
 + Named it `CDReader` (Laugh)